aleksandrskoselevs/transformer-attention-tutorial/2_difference/README.md

 However, Output Step 3 pays far less attention to itself (37%) and instead pays a lot of attention to Output Step 1 (63%).

+->

+Question: Shouldn't it pay all of its attention to output_0 and ouput_1.
+Not just ouput_1.
+And not at all to itself?

+In the first, encoder step, output_3 is "counting" all A and B's.
+In the self-attention step, it's payit attentiont to that count, i.e. itself, and the count of all the B's.
+In other words, (A+B) - B

+ChatGPT:

+However, you're right in your observation that ideally, output step 3 should pay equal attention to output steps 0 and 1, since it's computing the difference between these two counts.
+The fact that it's paying most attention to output step 1 and itself could be due to the specifics of the training data and the model parameters.
+It's also possible that the model has learned to compute the difference in a roundabout way, by first focusing on one count, then adjusting based on its own value.

+However, it's also paying attention to itself (37%), which might seem counterintuitive.
+This could be due to a few reasons:

+1. Model Training Dynamics: The model might have learned that incorporating its own state (self-attention) helps in refining its output based on the overall context it has learned.

+2. Implicit Relationships: The model could be capturing more complex relationships where its current state provides useful information for the calculation, possibly due to how features have been encoded through the network.

+3. Attention Spread: In some models, attention doesn't always focus exclusively on the most obvious targets (like Output Steps 0 and 1 in this case).
+Instead, it might distribute attention across multiple steps, including itself, to gather a broader range of information.

+Ideally, for a task like this, we might expect the model to focus exclusively on Output Steps 0 and 1 for Output Step 3, and the fact that it doesn't might indicate room for further optimization or a nuanced behavior of the model that reflects its learned representation of the task.

+->

 <div>
 <img src="images/self_attention_self.png" alt="encoder attention heatmap no self" width="200px" height="whatever" style="display: block;">
 </div>